SEOs are missing the point of Google’s Mobile-First index

-Try Googling ‘mobile index’ right now, and you’ll be met with a bunch of websites which regurgitate exactly the same thing over and over
+Try Googling ‘Mobile-First’ right now, and you’ll be met with a bunch of websites which regurgitate exactly the same thing over and over

 This is nothing new in the SEO industry, because whenever Google announces a change to the way they do things, the link-baiters almost always try to push some traffic to their websites by writing a blog that includes exactly the same information given by Google and nothing more.